 Player releases or such reasonable arrangements as required will be granted for female players to play on an all-female team, where BMHA cannot provide an all-female team to play on.
 In all other circumstances, the above guidelines will be followed.

-APPEALS

-A player whose release request has been denied by BMHA may appeal to SHA.

 BYLAW THREE- STRUCTURE OF THE BMHA

 A. CATEGORIES:

-1. BMHA shall have Developmental teams, and Representative teams in accordance with SHA Minor Hockey Regulations 6.03.01 and 6.03.02.
+1. BMHA shall have Developmental teams and Representative teams in accordance with HS Minor Hockey Regulations

 B. DIRECTORS:

 The Director of each division will be the liaison between the Board and that division.
 The director shall ensure that the division operates within the Constitution and Bylaws of BMHA.